smbutterfield/ibmt17-18/oldOMTfiles/harmonicSyntax2.md

 The bass note of a passing chord will fill in the third with stepwise motion.
 The melody will also often contain passing motion.

 A function is typically prolonged by contrapuntal chords belonging to the function that precedes it in the standard cycle.
-T is prolonged by D, D by S, and S by T.
+T is prolonged by D, D by P, and P by T.

 A passing chord that prolongs the above **T1–T3** progression would then be a dominant chord (D precedes T) with scale-degree 2 in the bass (the passing tone between scale degrees 1 and 3): **D2**.